Leuctridae/Machine-Learning-in-Ecology-R-Workshop-/main/Results.md

 - **Low variance explained** (0.52%) indicates most variation is unexplained
 - **Underprediction at high richness** (site with ~90 species is poorly predicted)
 - Small dataset limits model training and validation
+- Should we go back to the question? use a different method.

 **Why is variance explained so low?**